-Revels FRINGE Concert Series
+Revels FRINGE at Club Passim Concert Series

-“The unpredictable edge of the folk movement” is how we describe Revels FRINGE.
+Explore “the unpredictable edge of the folk movement” at Revels FRINGE, our new, four-concert music series at Cambridge's historic Club Passim.
 The goal is to create a forum within which we encourage performers to examine and redraw the boundaries of traditional music and dance.
 In intimate settings we aim to create musical experiences that both delight and educate.

 Join Revels as we celebrate innovation and creativity in musical process and performance based on the roots of traditional music.
 Experience these distinct “voices” at the forefront of today’s music scene:

 Friday, February 14, 2020 at 7pm – The beloved Cambridge-based folk duo Sophie et Adam (Sophie Michaux and Adam Jacob Simon) share folk tunes from England, Romania, Argentina, and the US, as well as Yiddish songs and originals by Simon.
 This special world music/Valentine's Day concert is sure to include French chansons, including songs made famous by the renowned Edith Piaf. *SOLD OUT*

 Friday, March 13, 2020 at 7pm – Instruments on the Fringe with Len Solomon.
 Classically trained musician, inventor, and one-man-orchestra Len Solomon introduces us to the world of instruments on the fringe.
 The program will feature musical gems arranged for Dog Whistles and Bicycle Horn, plus a chromatic pipe organ devised from plumbing parts and coat-hanger wire, and of course, the ingenious Majestic Bellowphone.
 Len and his creations have appeared several times on national television, in venues from Jordan Hall, Boston, to theatres in Singapore and Japan.